HOME WISE Uranium Project > Mining & Milling > Issues >

 The Lombardy Region opposes the Novazza uranium project.
 (L'Eco di Bergamo Oct.
 24, 2006)

 On Sep.
 20, 2006, Italian environmentalists vowed to oppose a project to extract uranium at Novazza in the Seriana valley in the northern region of Lombardy, saying it could cause radioactive contamination of the area.
-Australia-listed exploration company Metex Resources Ltd. external link said earlier this week it wanted to explore 300 hectares in the mountains some 85 km northeast of Milan.
+Australia-listed exploration company Metex Resources Ltd. said earlier this week it wanted to explore 300 hectares in the mountains some 85 km northeast of Milan.
 Uranium was first discovered in the region in the 1960s, but has never been commercially exploited.
 Metex has started a process to gain the necessary permits for the US$150 million project.
 Lombardy's regional government is evaluating the project.

-Andrea Poggio, head of the Legambiente environmental action group for the Lombardy region external link told Reuters: "We are very angry that they have not informed local people...We are strongly opposed to it."
+Andrea Poggio, head of the Legambiente environmental action group for the Lombardy region told Reuters: "We are very angry that they have not informed local people...We are strongly opposed to it."
 Poggio said the project presented two main threats: possible radioactive contamination of the valley through rain and mountain springs which can spread radioactive elements from ore once it is extracted, and the radioactive gas radon which accompanies mine works.

 Legambiente plans to discuss the project on Sep.
 28, 2006, with local authorities and residents of the area.
 (Reuters Sep.
 21, 2006; Legambiente)